ColonolNutty/Sims4CommunityLibrary/README.md

   - Prompt the player to input Numbers/Text

-Installation:

-- Download the latest zip archive from the [releases](https://github.com/ColonolNutty/Sims4CommunityLibrary/releases) page (It is the one with the version number in it Example: sims4communitylib.v0.0.0.zip) (Ignore the ones that say Source Code)
-- Unpack the archive using your favorite archiving tool.
-- Drag the files/folders to your Mods directory.
-- Keep in mind the ts4script file MUST be either top level (Directly in the Mods/<ts4script file> folder) or one folder deep (Mods/Blah/<ts4script file>).
-Any deeper and it will not work.

-Requirements:

-- Sims 4 Patch Version 1.54.120.1020 (Island Living) or above
-- DLCs are NOT required, you only need to have an up to date game (Check the bottom of the main menu for your current version).

 Note for Modders:

 - If you have ideas for additions to add or want one of the planned features sooner rather than later, I'm all ears!
 Let's work together to create a library that we all can use!
+- To see the documentation for S4CL [check out the docs](https://sims4communitylibrary.readthedocs.io/en/latest/)!

 What is the workflow for working with S4CL?
 - Create a project based off of the [Template Project](https://github.com/ColonolNutty/s4cl-template-project)
 - Use the green button in the top right [The Main Page](https://github.com/ColonolNutty/Sims4CommunityLibrary) to download this project as a zip file.
 - In your project, create another directory called `S4CL`.
-- Open the downloaded project and copy the `Scripts/sims4communitylibrary` folder into the `S4CL` folder we created in the previous step.
+- Open the downloaded project and copy the `Scripts/sims4communitylib` folder into the `S4CL` folder we created in the previous step.
+The folder structure should then be: `<Your Project>/S4CL/sims4communitylib`
 - Right click the `S4CL` folder -> Mark Directory as -> Sources Root
-  - The `S4CL` folder should turn a blue color and the `sims4communitylibrary` folder should look like a folder with a dot (In other words, it should NOT be blue).
+  - The `S4CL` folder should turn a blue color and the `sims4communitylib` folder should look like a folder with a dot (In other words, it should NOT be blue).
-- Your folder structure should look like this: `<Your Project>/S4CL/sims4communitylibrary` at this point.
+- Your folder structure should look like this: `<Your Project>/S4CL/sims4communitylib` at this point.
 - Ensure you list in the description of your mod a link to the github releases (You may even link a specific release to ensure compatibility.)
 - Ensure you properly attribute S4CL and its author according to the license located at the bottom of this readme.
 - YOU DO NOT HAVE MY PERMISSION TO BUNDLE S4CL INTO YOUR OWN MOD.
 So don't do it.
 Redirect the users of your mod to the [github repository](https://github.com/ColonolNutty/Sims4CommunityLibrary) or [releases](https://github.com/ColonolNutty/Sims4CommunityLibrary/releases) pages instead.